neuromethods/fokker-planck-based-spike-rate-models/README.md

 # fokker-planck-based-spike-rate-models

-Implementations of spike rate models derived from networks of adaptive exponential integrate-and-fire models, as described in Augustin, Ladenbauer, Baumann, Obermayer, Low-dimensional spike rate models derived from networks of adaptive integrate-and-fire neurons: comparison and implementation, PLOS Computational Biology 2017
+Implementations of spike rate models derived from networks of adaptive exponential integrate-and-fire models, as described in:
+Augustin*, Ladenbauer*, Baumann, Obermayer, _Low-dimensional spike rate models derived from networks of adaptive integrate-and-fire neurons: comparison and implementation_, PLOS Computational Biology 2017

 1. Numerical solution of the mean-field Fokker-Planck (FP) equation using a finite volume method with Scharfetter-Gummel flux approximation.
 2. Low-dimensional ordinary differential equations (ODE) derived from the spectral decomposition of the FP operator.